hopglass/hopglass-server/README.md

 **i.e. Debian Jessie or newer, Ubuntu 15.04 or newer**

-### Precautions

-If you are planning to install the hopglass web frontend on the same server, you should install it first, because the `bootstrap.sh` script will re-install another version of npm and hopglass web will not compile with that.

 ### Installation

 1. Run `# wget https://raw.githubusercontent.com/hopglass/hopglass-server/v0.1.3/scripts/bootstrap.sh; bash bootstrap.sh; rm bootstrap.sh`